Sensitive 3mm Imaging of Discrete Sources in the Fields of tSZ-Selected Galaxy Clusters: Data reduction

-Overall we found only 24 sources (Table~\ref{tab:sources}, Figure~\ref{fig:sources_found}) a factor of three less than expected by scaling from the ad-hoc sample in \citet{Dicker2021}.
+Overall, we found only 24 sources closer to the center of the clusters than $4'$ and with a significance greater than our detection thresholds (Table~\ref{tab:sources}, Figure~\ref{fig:sources_found}), a factor of three less than expected by scaling from the ad hoc sample in \citet{Dicker2021}.
 Some of this discrepancy can be explained by the completeness of our survey at lower flux levels.
-Although 1~mJy is over 5 times the map noise, some fraction of 1~mJy sources will coincide with negative noise fluctuations and fall below our detection thresholds (Malmquist bias).
-This effect will also increase the measured flux of a population of sources near a survey limit requiring that the measured fluxes be de-boosted.
-To better characterize this effect, further simulations were carried out adding sources to the final MIDAS maps.
-By using a large number of sources with fluxes between 0.5 and 10~mJy it was possible to calculate the completeness and bias in measured flux as a function of radius from the cluster center and measured flux.
-However, even when these effects are taken into account, there are still far fewer sources found in the M2-ACT survey than expected.
+Although 1~mJy is over 5 times the map noise, some fraction of 1~mJy sources will coincide with negative noise fluctuations and fall below our detection thresholds (completeness or Malmquist bias).
+This effect will also increase the measured flux of a population of sources near a survey limit, requiring that the measured fluxes be deboosted.
+To better characterize the completeness and bias, further simulations were carried out.
+A large number of fake sources with fluxes between 0.5 and 10~mJy were placed at random locations in the final MIDAS maps.
+The fraction of these that were detected gave the completeness of our survey, while the fitted amplitudes gave the bias in the measured fluxes.
+Both of these are functions of radius from the cluster center and flux.
+However, even when these effects are taken into account, there are still fewer sources found in the M2-ACT survey than expected.
 This is discussed more in Section~\ref{sec:comp}.